IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 Preparing for IELTS and TOEFL

-Regardless of whether you choose IELTS or TOEFL, preparation is key to achieving a good score.
+Whether you choose IELTS or TOEFL, preparation is key to achieving a good score.
 Familiarize yourself with the structure of the test, the types of questions asked, and the grading criteria.

 TOEFL exam preparation can be done using the resources provided by ETS, which include practice tests, sample questions, and test prep books.
 These materials can help you get a feel for the exam and improve your skills in each section.